-There are several different techniques a user can do to help improve his or her typing skills.
+There are different techniques you can do to improve your typing skills.
 Below is a short list of different ideas and recommendations you can do to help improve your typing.
 Keep in mind that most people are not going to be able to improve their typing speed overnight.

 Learn to type the proper way (no typing with one or two fingers).
-This means your fingers should be on the home row keys, which on a US keyboard are the A, S, D, and F with the left hand and J, K, L, and ; with the right hand.
-Of course if you're on a non-English keyboard or a non-QWERTY keyboard this may change.
+Your fingers should be on the home row keys, which on a US keyboard are the A, S, D, and F with the left hand and J, K, L, and ; with the right hand.
+If you're on a non-English keyboard or a non-QWERTY keyboard, this may change.

 Type more and practice

-Starting off with the most obvious, typing and practicing typing more will obviously help the most.
-The more you type the more familiar you will become with the computer keyboard and the position of the keys, and how your hands should be positioned.
+Starting off with the most obvious, practicing typing more will obviously help you improve your typing skills.
+The more you type, the more familiar you are going to become with the computer keyboard, position of the keys, and how your hands should be positioned.

 - Try not to look at the keyboard while typing.
-This is usually the hardest for most people, but is definitely a skill that should be learned.
+Not looking at the keyboard is usually hard for most people, but is a skill that should be learned.
 Not having to look at where the keys are on a keyboard can dramatically improve the speed of your typing.
-If you need help learning to not look at your hands try putting a large piece of paper over the keyboard that will allow your hands to fit under it without you being able to see the keys, or put stickers on each of the keys.
+If you need help learning to not look at your hands, try putting a large piece of paper over your hands, or put stickers on each of the keys.

-- Make sure your posture at the computer is good.
+- Make sure your posture at the computer is right.
 For example, sit in the upright position with both feet flat on the floor and relax.

 Online chat can be a great place to learn to type and is also usually fun at the same time.
-If you're really wanting to learn to type more efficiently while chatting make sure to use proper capitalization, punctuation, and do not use chat slang.
+If you want to learn to type more efficiently while chatting, make sure to use proper capitalization, punctuation, and do not use chat slang.

 Sending friends and family frequent e-mail letters can be another great way to learn to type and keep in touch with all your friends and family.
-In addition to sending e-mail messages there are millions of online forums with every topic of conversation imaginable.
+Also, there are millions of online forums with every topic of conversation imaginable.
 Becoming a member of one of these forums and participating in talking about something you enjoy can also be fun and another great way to learn to type.

 Run through online typing tests several times

-Run through each of the online typing tests several times.
-Not only will doing each of the different tests help improve your typing, you will be able to catch your errors and notice your progression.
+Run through each of the online typing tests several times to improve your typing, catch errors, and review your progress.

 Type pages of a book, letter, or any other page with lots of text

-Although not an option that is as fun as some of the other suggestions listed in this document, taking any letter, page of a book, document, etc and typing everything on that page is a great way to help improve your typing.
+Taking a letter, a page of a book, or a document and typing everything on that page is a great way to help improve your typing.
 Not only will this help improve your typing of unfamiliar words, it is also a skill sometimes required for some jobs.

-Create your own web page, blog, or online journal
+Create a web page, blog, or online journal

-Typing games are a great way to learn the position of all the keys on the keyboard and also help you practice your typing while having fun.
-Below are a few games that will help with your typing.
+Typing games and programs are a great way to learn the position of all the keys on the keyboard and also help you practice your typing.
+Below is one game and one online typing tutorial that can help with your typing.